soto-nicole/sem-coursework/use-cases/use-case-5.md

 ### Goal in Context

-As a member of X, I want to produce a filtered report showing the top N populated countries in a continent, so that Y.
+As a Business Development manager, I want to produce a filtered report showing the top N populated countries in a continent, so that I can recommend only the countries with the highest potential customer numbers for a new global branch.

 ### Scope